ysocrius/Day_3_24MSCS25/README.md

 3. Create both referenced and embedded enrollments
 4. Query both types of enrollments and see their structural differences
 5. Update a student's name and observe how it affects both enrollment types differently
-6. Create and test indexes on the students collection

 The application provides detailed explanations of each operation's results, highlighting the key differences between referenced and embedded document approaches.

-## Key Learnings

-1. **Referenced Documents:**
-   - Advantages: Data consistency (update once, reflected everywhere), reduced duplication
-   - Disadvantages: Requires multiple queries to retrieve related data

-2. **Embedded Documents:**
-   - Advantages: Faster read operations (single query retrieves all related data)
-   - Disadvantages: Data duplication, inconsistency when parent documents change, potentially larger documents

-This project demonstrates when to use each approach based on your application's requirements.

 ## Screenshots